-Study Guide 1 of Course 5P-A covers ONLY CHAPTER 1 of the Index below, ending on Page 56.
-Study Guide 2 of Course 5P-A covers ONLY Chapter 2 of the linked Index below, beginning on page 57 and ending on Page 85.
-There is one quiz for each of these Study Guides (Quiz 1 and Quiz 2).
-To take the quizzes, you must first ENROLL in the course, and then go back to your My Home Page, where you will click the blue link for Course 5P-A.
+You have read Study Guide 1 of Course 5P-A. The INDEX FOR STUDY GUIDE 1 HAS BEEN DIMMED OUT on this copy of Study Guide Two.
+Study Guide 2 covers ONLY Chapter 2 of the Index below, beginning on page 57 and ending on Page 85.
+There is one quiz for Study Guide 1 and one quiz for this Study Guide 2.
+To find and take the quizzes, you must first ENROLL in the course, and then go back to your My Home Page, where you will click the blue link for Course 5P-A. This link will take you to the two quiz links.
+If you want to jump back and forth between Study Guide 1 and Study Guide 2, then we recommend that read Study Guide 2 in the same document in which you read Study Guide 1 because it has both Study Guides 1 and 2 together.